mikeldiazrodriguez/patterns_monforte/README.md

 /shp/ ... folder with the layers of the sites, the random points and the study area in vector format.

-/xls/ ... contains XLS files with the data of the variables to execute Pearson's Correlation.
+Diaz_et_al_22.html ... html file to reproduce the analysis.

 Diaz_et_al_22.Rmd ...
 Rmarkdown file to reproduce the analysis.